Flone-dnb/FBugReporter/README.md

 If you want to integrate FBugReporter into your Godot game, just clone/download this repository and run each script (the order does not matter), they will setup everything for you.

+# Update

 If you want to update FBugReporter you need to update everything (reporter, client, server).
-For this just clone/download this repository with updated code and run each script again, they wil ask you to overwrite the files.
+For this just clone/download this repository with updated code and run each script again, they will ask you to overwrite the files.
 Make sure to specify the same parameters you specified when you were installing this for the first time.

 # Information